Consumer Medicine Information

 procyclidine, used to treat Parkinson's disease

-metoprolol and flecainide, which lower blood pressure or treat heart conditions
+metoprolol and flecainide, used to lower blood pressure or treat heart conditions

 cimetidine, used to treat stomach ulcers or reflux

-St John's Wort (Hypericum perforatum) or tryptophan, contained in some multivitamin and herbal preparations, which can be
+St John's Wort (Hypericum perforatum) or L-tryptophan, contained in some multivitamin

 tamoxifen, used to treat breast cancer